conda-incubator/conda-store/docusaurus-docs/community/contribute/local-setup-ui.md

 ### Run the test suite

-If you chose the advanced option for local development, you will be able to run the tests locally.
-We currently use Jest in order to run unit tests.
+If you choose the advanced option for local development, you can run the tests locally.
+We currently use Jest to run unit tests.

 ```bash
 yarn test     // find every test with the .test.[tsx|ts] extension